As an Amazon Associate we earn a small commission from qualifying purchases.

 - Hands-on lessons – Including breathing and relaxation techniques to deal with pain during labor.

-- Parenting methods – Some parenting classes will showcase different parenting methods, and help you decide which parenting method you feel comfortable with, and which you might want to use for your baby.
+- Parenting methods – Some classes will showcase different parenting methods, and help you decide which parenting method you feel comfortable with, and which you might want to use.

-- CPR – Parenting classes might also teach CPR to use on babies and toddlers.
+- CPR – They might also teach CPR to use on babies and toddlers.

 How To Choose The Right Parenting Class

-There are many types of parenting classes to choose from, so you need to make sure you will be choosing one that is right from you.
+There are many types of parenting courses to choose from, so you need to make sure you will be choosing one that is right from you.

 All share the same goal, to provide pregnant women and their partners with the right tools and knowledge they need to make the birthing experience positive, and how to care for their baby after.
 These are some things to consider when choosing a birthing class: